Monday, May 23, 2022

 However, these options have several downsides.
 Pressure-treated decking requires frequent maintenance to stay pristine, especially with the amount of weather exposure it must endure on a roof.
 Hardwoods can weigh up to four pounds per board foot, which can drastically limit what homeowners can place on their rooftop decks.
 Grills, patio seating, heaters and shade structures might cause the roof to collapse due to exceeded weight limits.
 Even when scrupulously maintained, both options will inevitably give out to the harsh effects of weathering.

-On the other hand, composite boards can handle the most extreme weather with little upkeep-lightening the amount of maintenance required from homeowners.
+On the other hand, wood-alternative deck boards such as composites can handle the most extreme weather with little upkeep-lightening the amount of maintenance required from homeowners.
 With superior impact, weathering and fading resistance, composite decking boards can also handle the added exposure of being on the roof for years, so homeowners can enjoy their roof decks longer.